GerritCodeReview/apps_analytics-etl/README.md

     see: https://gerrit.googlesource.com/plugins/analytics/+/master/README.md
 - -u --url Gerrit server URL with the analytics plugins installed
 - -p --prefix (*optional*) Projects prefix.
 Limit the results to those projects that start with the specified prefix.
-- -e --elasticIndex specify as <index>/<type> to be loaded in Elastic Search if not provided no ES export will be performed
+- -e --elasticIndex Elastic Search index name.
+If not provided no ES export will be performed
 - -o --out folder location for storing the output as JSON files if not provided data is saved to </tmp>/analytics-<NNNN> where </tmp> is the system temporary directory